Why do we boil for 1 hour, calculating when to add hops, & storing a jockey box — Ep. 176

 Are you a member of the American Homebrewers Association yet?
 Join today and receive a FREE copy of “Session Beers” by Jennifer Talley on top of all the other cool perks that an AHA membership offers — CLICK HERE FOR MORE INFO

-Thank you for joining us for another episode of the Homebrew Happy Hour … the podcast where we answer all of your homebrewing questions and discuss all things related to craft beer!
+Welcome back to our Homebrew Happy Hour podcast… the podcast where we answer all of your home brewing questions and discuss anything related to craft beer!

 On Today’s Show: